robey/wibble/docs/ast.md

   - comment
   - trailingComment

-- a few nodes have a "scope" field, meaning they open a new lexical scope. scope is (name -> type).
+- a few nodes have a "scope" field, meaning they open a new lexical scope. scope is (name -> CReference).
-- a few nodes will grow a "type" field to hold the descriptor of the object being created.
+- a few nodes will grow a "computedType" field to hold the descriptor of the object being created.

 X = eliminated by transformations